 Since cassava is a low to no spray crop, obtaining organic cassava syrup doesn’t break the bank.
-A sixteen ounce (pint) bottle runs less than ten dollars online.
-At the healthfood store, it may cost a dollar or so less.
+A good-sized bottle of a pint or more runs less than ten dollars online.
+At the health food store, it may cost a dollar or so less.
 This puts it at about $48 per gallon, right around the price point of raw honey and maple syrup.

 Yuca Syrup Bottom Line

 If you have fructose malabsorption issues, then cassava syrup could make sense as a sweetener substitute.
 Some manufacturers call it a “plant-based sweetener”, “tapioca syrup” or a “prebiotic sweetener” so be sure to check labels!

 If you have a dish that really needs a neutral flavor profile, it might make sense when more nutritious maple syrup or other traditional sweeteners don’t work.

 Otherwise, I don’t see a lot of benefits to cassava syrup.
 Using other whole sweeteners with much more nutrition is a smarter choice.

 While it is made using principles of other traditional sweeteners- enzymatic breakdown to turn starch into sugar – I couldn’t find any evidence that traditional people groups who consumed the yuca root engaged in this process.
 Hence, it cannot be considered a traditional sweetener either.

 Interestingly, you may end up consuming cassava syrup and not even know it!
 A number of companies are using it and its cousin tapioca syrup in the manufacturing of “other packaged products, including coatings, bars, confectionery, and baked goods.”
 (3)

 This, in my view, is great news, especially if they are using cassava as a replacement for rice syrup with its widespread arsenic issues.

 Will you be trying cassava syrup anytime soon?
 What is your experience with it?